About Us

 As the founder of ‘Frontline Minds’ and with 30 years of operational experience across UK policing, I’ve seen first-hand the pressures, demands and emotional weight that come with working in high‑stakes environments.
 I understand what it means to navigate critical incidents, support teams through difficult moments, and carry the quieter, often invisible impact that builds over time.

-What I didn’t realise then was that I was living with unrecognised trauma.
+What I didn’t realise then was that I was living with undiagnosed trauma.
 At that time, there was little awareness or support around the psychological impact of frontline work.
 In emergency services, stigma around mental health was even stronger than in wider society.
 We didn’t talk about it, didn’t know how to recognise it, and certainly didn’t know how to ask for help.

 By 2019, the demands of promotion, long shifts and years of accumulated stress were catching up with me.
 The pressure and emotional strain slowly eroded my resilience.
 I was doing everything I could to keep going, but underneath, I was burning out.